 Make Copies of Your Documents

 First, make copies of all the documents you’re likely to use or need and email these copies to someone you trust to keep them secure.
 The main ones will be your passport, driver’s license, flight tickets, and travel itineraries.
-This way, if any of them are lost, you will find it much easier to arrange replacements and deal with the people who are processing them.
+This way, if any are lost, you will find it much easier to arrange replacements and deal with the people who are processing them.
+You should also always have digital photos of these on your phone, in a separate folder.
+Mine is called "admin" and contains my passport photo page, front and back of my driver’s license, social security card and important travel docs for a current trip.
+I also have printed copies (1 piece of paper) of all the same documents.
+I can assure you having these copies was extremely helpful when I lost my Passport in Israel (ahh, youth and carelessness) and had to go to the American Embassy to get a new passport.

-One good tip to follow is in your accommodation put the actual documents in a lockable safe and carry copies with you when you go out, just in case you need to refer to them.
+One good tip to follow is to kep the real documents in a lockable safe in your accommodation and carry copies with you when you go out, just in case you need to refer to them.
 There’s less upheaval and stress if a copy gets lost when you are out, than if an original document goes missing.

 Give Someone Your Entire Itinerary